K-Lenhardt/Understanding-MVC-and-why-we-should-use-it/README.md

 <h1 align="center">=== Understanding MVC and why we should use it! ===</h1>
-<h5 align="center">A quick Lecture on MVC, what it is and why we should be using it.</h5>
+<h5 align="center">A quick lecture on MVC, what it is and why we should be using it.</h5>

 ![No Idea Dog](https://i.imgflip.com/6rjt27.jpg)